 Truthfully, there are pros and cons to each side and there really is no right or wrong answer.
-Something that works for one family could cause lots of distress for a different family.
+Keeping twins together in school could work beautifully for one family and cause lots of distress for a different family.

 There is a right answer for each family.
 Even if your school has a policy about separating twins, there are laws in place that give the parent or legal guardian the right to make the final decision.

 As the parent, you have the right to make the decision that best benefits your twins.